Spanish warship Destructor

-Destructor was a late 19th-century Spanish warship.
-She was a fast ocean-going torpedo gunboat and was one of the most important precursors of the destroyer type of naval vessels.
+Destructor (English: Destroyer) was a Spanish Navy warship in commission from 1887 to 1908.
+She was a fast, ocean-going torpedo gunboat and was one of the most important precursors of the destroyer type of naval vessels.
 Destructor was the first warship formally classified as a "destroyer" at the time of her commissioning.
-Her designer was a Spanish Navy officer, Fernando Villaamil, commissioned by the Minister of the Navy, Vice-Admiral Manuel Pezuela.
+She took part in Spanish operations during the First Melillan Campaign in North Africa in 1893.
+She also served during the Spanish-American War in 1898 but did not see combat during that conflict.